Let’s create a hypothetical scenario that will help you understand pragmatics:

 What Can You Do to Help?

 There is no one-size-fits-all approach to improve social communication skills.
-A few strategies that can be applied to improve pragmatics include:
+A few strategies that can be applied to improve pragmatics include the following:

 - Utilizing everyday situations to improve conversation skills.
 After your child returns home from school, talk about his or her day.
 You can make it a routine to try to sequence the events in his or her day.